-Similarly, the “500 Internal Server Error” is caused by reasons including browser caching problems, corrupt databases, or database server problems.
+Similarly, the “500 Internal Server Error” is caused by browser caching problems, corrupt databases, or database server problems.
 This error is typically resolved only by fixing the server.

 5. Web host problems

 No matter how reputable your hosting company is, no web hosting platform can claim to keep your website up and running 24 hours and 365 days a year.
 The reason?
-Web hosting companies can also face critical issues related to their servers and infrastructure, which can lead to the crash of all their hosted websites.
+Web hosting companies can also face critical issues related to their servers and infrastructure, leading to the crash of all their hosted websites.